Overview

 Multiclass SVM Loss (“Hinge Loss”)

 • At its core, the hinge loss encourages a decision boundary where the score for the true class is at least a margin \(\Delta\) larger than every incorrect class score.
-Unlike probabilistic methods (e.g., Softmax), the SVM approach is margin-based, which means it explicitly focuses on geometric separation between classes.
+Unlike probabilistic methods (e.g., Softmax), the SVM approach is margin-based, explicitly focusing on geometric separation between classes.

 Formal Definition